seanf316/PC-Haven/README.md

 - Responsive Design - The site should be fully functional on all devices from 320px up
 - Hamburger menu for mobile devices
-- Ability to perform CRUD functionality on Profiles, Reviews, and Comments
+- Ability to perform CRUD functionality on Products, Profiles, Reviews, Blog Posts and Comments
-- Restricted role-based features such as Reviewing/Commenting, viewing Movie Details, and editing Profile
+- Restricted features for registered users such as Product reviewing, adding Products to Wishlist, editing Profile and Commenting/Liking Blog posts.
-- Home page describing the site and links to features for registered users
+- Newsletter Subscribing

 [Back to top &uarr;](#contents)